tristar82/Peg_Solitaire/README.md

 ## Game Operation
 Once loaded, the game will ask the player to determine what they would like to do.
 The options are to Load a (**S**)oltion File, (**P**)lay the Game, Read the (**R**)ules or (**E**)xit.
 The aim of the game is to be lest with just 1 peg in the board.
 If loading a partial solution file, the computer will make all the loaded moves before handing over to the player.
+Any subsequent moves will be appended to loaded moves and appear as a single file in the export.
 Upon exiting the game (after game play), a text file containing all legal moves will by generated and autosaved using the date time to create a unique file name.
 If playing the game, the following criteria must be satisfied for a move to be considered legal:
 * ORIGIN and MIDDLE peg must be filled;